 Many of today’s savvy job candidates show up at the negotiating table organized, having done their research on how to get what they want.
 You should be prepared, too.
 Before you discuss salary, make sure you’ve benchmarked your offerings.
 Is the position harder to fill than last time you hired?
-Use resources such as the 2015 Salary Guides from Robert Half as a reference.
+Use resources such as the most recent Salary Guides from Robert Half as a reference.

 2. Agreeing to a salary that’s too high